 • Plus 36,000 Extended Access appointments per year

-• Out of hours services are provided by Cumbria Health on Call (CHoC) who were rated outstanding by CQC.
+• Out of hours services are provided by Cumbria Health on Call (CHoC) which were rated outstanding by CQC.

 • North Cumbria GP vacancy rate averages around 20% with some areas in the west of Cumbria as high as 39% - National GP vacancy rate is around 12%.